Contract of Carriage : Rule 4

 - Any item that may be a corrosive substance or, in the opinion of HA, may cause damage to the aircraft

 - Use of electronic smoking devices such as electronic cigarettes, cigars, and pipes, is prohibited onboard aircraft.
+These devices may not be packed in checked baggage and will only be permitted in passenger’s carry-on baggage.

 - Electro-shock weapons such as Tasers which contain dangerous goods such as explosives, compressed gases, lithium batteries, etc. are prohibited in carry-on baggage or checked baggage or on the person.